samjones00/docs/docs/_documentation/netcore-windows-desktop.md

 Which will replace their existing version with the latest release.

-## Creating Desktop Web Apps
+## Creating Desktop Sharp Apps

-Now that we've seen how easy it is to Install and use existing Web Apps, lets walk through how easy it to create one of our own.
+Now that we've seen how easy it is to Install and use existing [Sharp Apps](https://sharpscript.net/docs/sharp-apps), lets walk through how easy it to create one of our own.

 <iframe width="896" height="525" src="https://www.youtube.com/embed/Cf-vstYXrmY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 For this example we'll create a small App that leverages one of the advanced Web technologies in SVG that would be cumbersome to create using a native GUI toolkit.
-To start let's create a folder for our app called `spirals` and initialize and empty Web App with `app init`:
+To start let's create a folder for our app called `spirals` and initialize and empty Sharp App with `app init`:

     $ md spirals
     $ cd spirals && app init